Fairmount Park Family Handbook

 After school clubs are run by private vendors who contract through the PTA.
 As such, any questions regarding fees, student expectations, or general questions need to be directed to the leader/teacher of the activity.
 The school’s administration does not handle discipline matters or financial issues regarding these clubs.

 Birthday invitations are not to be passed out at school unless all students in the classroom receive the invitation.
+Please coordinate with the classroom teacher if you want birthday invitations sent home to all the classmates.
 Please use the PTA family directory for student mailing information.
 Fairmount Park will celebrate all birthdays without food, toys, or party favors of any kind.

 Following this paragraph, you will find expectations of students who ride the bus to/from Fairmount Park.
 Please go over the bus expectations with your child.
 They are important to follow because they involve the safety and well-being of your child and others.

 In the event your child receives a bus conduct notice (write-up) for violating bus expectations, these are the procedures which will be followed:

 - First Notice – The student will talk with an administrator about the incident.
 Bus expectations will be discussed.
 The citation will be sent home.

 - Second Notice – The student will talk with an administrator about the incident.
 The citation will be sent home.

 - Third Notice – The student will talk with an administrator about the incident.
 The parent/guardian will be contacted.
 The student will be suspended from the bus for 1 day.